PythonRSAS/pythonrsas.github.io/_posts/2020-02-01-6-credit-scoring-platforms-and-in-house-solutions.md

 image: images/posts/equifax_pres.JPG
 ---

-This post is a survey on credit scoring platforms and credit scoring in-house solutions out there and what they do.
+This post is a survey on some of the credit scoring platforms and credit scoring in-house solutions out there and what they do.
+There are many opportunities for moving forward credit scoring but the competition is fierce: existing proprietary analytic software companies, new analytic analytics-as-a-service companies leveraging open source and cloud computing, old powerhouse credit scoring companies, and new credit scoring platforms.

 Note that all credit scoring in the US must adhere to FCRA, ECOA, SCRA and FHA.

 So, data security, privacy + machine learning interpretability are pre-requisites.

-The order of the platforms in the post is completely **random**.
-There is **no implied superiority**.
-In fact, some of them have been the gold standard whereas some are very small start-ups.
+The order of the companies in the post is completely **random**.
+There is *no implied superiority*.
+In fact, some of them have been historical gold standards whereas some are very small start-ups.

 ### Equifax Ignite